sickozell/SickoCV/README.md

 Otherwise if WA is set to max(200) and WR is set to 0, WRN output will act as simple toggle switch with no buffer feature.

 NOTE: input trigger threshold is +1v.
-NOTE2: if no clock is connected 'bToggler8' will act with no buffer feature, and becomes like 8 'Toggler' modules in toggle mode.

 ## Calcs